 But with that being mentioned, given the proper mentioned care and attention, rhubarb will do well for you in a pot.
 As always, trouble may pop up from time to time so it’s best to be aware of what might be going on so you can deal with them as they arise.
 Below are some of the common problems seen in container grown plants.

-Plant did well the first year, but didn’t come up the second spring
+The plant did well the first year but didn’t come up the second spring

 Your plant either didn’t get to truly go dormant and it was too warm through the winter, or the roots froze in too cold a climate.

-Plant grew well, but is wilting in the summer
+The plant grew well but is wilting in the summer

 Plant has many dead or dying leaves